 CARES Act Emergency Aid

-The CARES Act provides federal funds to students to offset the expenses they might have incurred when their college switched from face-to-face to remote learning.
-That could mean having to buy a computer, buying or upgrading internet access, or increased utility costs from being home, among other expenses.
-For fall 2020, HCC's CARES Act grant is in the amount of $200 per student.
-This money does not have to be paid back.
+The CARES Act provided federal funds to students to offset the expenses they might have incurred when their college switched from face-to-face to remote learning during the COVID-19 pandemic.
+Expense might include having to buy a computer, buying or upgrading internet access, or increased utility costs from being home, among other expenses.

 Other Sources of Funds

-If this describes your situation, you are encouraged to apply for a grant from the President’s Student Emergency Fund.
-This is also aid that does not have to be paid back.
+If you are a student who is not eligible for CARES Act money but was still financially impacted by COVID-19 and in need of assistance, we encourage you to apply for a grant from the President’s Student Emergency Fund.
+This is aid that does not have to be paid back.

 Please also read our CARES Act Report page.